ankitp-optimus/python-demo-package-sample-data-with-code/README.md

 * [`importlib.resources`: Selected basics](#importlibresources-selected-basics)
 * [File and directory structure; rationale for `src/` directory](#file-and-directory-structure-rationale-for-src-directory)
 * [Noncomprehensive comments on selected elements of project metadata](#noncomprehensive-comments-on-selected-elements-of-project-metadata)
+    * Here I address those aspects of the project’s metadata that are particularly relevant to the particular goals of this package.
 * [Finish development and upload to PyPI](#finish-development-and-upload-to-pypi)
+    * Here I walk through—stage by stage, and command by command—the process of:
+        * creating a virtual environment,
+        * finishing your development in a local “editable” or “development” install,
+        * building your project and turning it into a distribution package that can be uploaded to PyPI,
+        * uploading it to TestPyPI,
+        * testing your distribution by created a new virtual environment and installing your project from TestPyPI.

 # `importlib.resources`: Selected basics
 ## Background